 Luke 1: 26-38 The Annunciation: The Angel Gabriel announces to Mary that she will be the Mother of Jesus: Mary said, "Behold, I am the handmaid of the Lord.

 May it be done to me according to your word."

 Luke 1:39-45 The Visitation: Mary visits her cousin Elizabeth to serve her in her time of need.
 Elizabeth was going to have a baby at a very old age.

-Luke 2:1-20 The Birth of Jesus: The angel said, "For today in the city of David a Savior has been born for you who is Messiah and Lord."
+Luke 2:1-20 The Birth of Jesus: The angel said, "For today in the city of David a to His will.

+Savior has been born for you who is Messiah and Lord."

 Matthew 1:18-2:12 The Visit of the Magi: "They prostrated themselves and did Him homage.
-Luke 2:22-38 Presentation of Jesus in the Temple: Jesus is consecrated to the Father to His will.
-Luke 2:41-52 Finding Jesus in the Temple doing the will of His Father: Jesus said, "Did you not know I had to be in My Father's house?"
+Luke 2:22-38 Presentation of Jesus in the Temple: Jesus is consecrated to the Father and you not know I had to be in My Father's house?"